dodadoa/STFS/README.md

-# Spinning Top Battle Arena
+# Spinning Top For Sound

 An interactive physics simulation of spinning tops in a circular arena.
 Watch tops spiral toward the center, collide with realistic physics.
 Includes **OSC (Open Sound Control)** support for integration with SuperCollider, PureData, and PuckData.